henchichu/apache-autohost-CLI-tool/README.md

 DEBIAN COMPATIBLE ONLY!
 OUTSIDE USAGE AT YOUR OWN RISK!

-Welcome to hechichu's Apache Auto configuration tool!
+Welcome to henchichu's Apache Auto configuration tool!

 This tool can automatically set up and configure existing apache virtual hosts that were created with the tool.